Anti-tank grenade: History

-The first Japanese anti-tank grenade was a hand-thrown grenade, which had a simple 100 mm diameter cone HEAT warhead with a simple "all the way" fuse system in the base.
+The first Japanese anti-tank grenade was a hand-thrown grenade known as the Type 3 grenade, which had a simple 100 mm diameter cone HEAT warhead with a simple "all the way" fuse system in the base.
 (If dropped accidentally with the pin removed, it would explode).
 It had what looked like the end of a mop head on the tail end of the warhead.
 A soldier would remove the antitank grenade from its sack, pull the pin, and throw it gripping the mop-head as the handle.
 This was dangerous, as there was no arming safety after release and the thrower could strike something in his back swing before release.
 Penetration was reportedly only around 50 mm.

 The second Japanese anti-tank grenade, a suicide weapon, was nicknamed the "lunge mine".
 This weapon was a very large HEAT warhead on a five-foot stick.
 The soldier rammed it forward into the tank or other target, which broke a shear wire that allowed a strike pin to impact a primer and detonate the large HEAT warhead—destroying both soldier and target.
 While crude, the Japanese lunge mine had six inches (150 mm) of penetration, the greatest penetration of any anti-tank grenades of World War Two.

 The U.S. Army first encountered the hand-thrown anti-tank grenade in 1944, in the Philippines (some believe they were locally manufactured).
 The later suicide lunge mine first appeared during the U.S. invasion of Saipan and the subsequent invasion of Okinawa.
 Tens of thousands of these crude devices were produced and issued to both regular units and home-guard units on the home islands of Japan before the war ended.

 In the late 1970s, the U.S. Army was worried about the lack of emergency anti-tank weapons for issue to its rear area units, to counter isolated enemy armored vehicles infiltrating or being air dropped.
-When the US Army asked for ideas, engineers at U.S. Army laboratories suggested the reverse-engineered and additional safety improvements of the East German AZ-58-K-100 HEAT anti-tank grenade that had been clandestinely obtained.
+When the U.S. Army asked for ideas, engineers at U.S. Army laboratories suggested the reverse-engineered and additional safety improvements of the East German AZ-58-K-100 HEAT anti-tank grenade that had been clandestinely obtained.
 This concept was called "HAG" for "High-explosive Antiarmor Grenade".
-While the civilian engineers working for the US Army thought it was a great idea, it was rejected out of hand by almost all senior US Army officers with field experience, who thought it would be more dangerous to the troops who used them than the enemy.
+While the civilian engineers working for the U.S. Army thought it was a great idea, it was rejected out of hand by almost all senior U.S. Army officers with field experience, who thought it would be more dangerous to the troops who used them than the enemy.
 The idea was quietly shelved by 1985.
 This decision left many rear-area U.S. units with no heavier "anti-tank weapon" than the M2 heavy machine gun.

 Viet Cong Antitank Parachute Hand Grenade (Locally Made).